goby-garden/goby-interface/notes.md

     - [ ] gradient on sticky prop header row?
     - [ ] intuitive tabbing and arrow key navigation
         - tabbing should take you _down_ to the same property in the next item

+#### <span class="date">9/1/2025</span>

+I’m now in the position I was contemplating in my 6/23/2025 entry, deciding how to handle refreshing the interface after saving changes to the database.
+I do like the rough approach I thought of there, of writing the changes to the database, and then on the front-end, having all the items that need that info simply fetch what changed for them.

+---

+I wonder if when you add an item via the selection dropdown, it will feel disorienting, since the height of the cell will change and the dropdown will get bumped down.
+One possibility is to instantly set scroll with javascript after that happens to preserve the place of the dropdown in its pre-interacted state.

 #### <span class="date">8/31/2025</span>